thapovan-inc/Auth-Server/README.md

 # Auth-Server
- This source will give you genric method for nativelogin,regsitration ,forgot password and social login
+ This source will give you genric method for nativelogin,regsitration ,forgot password and social login .Please refer wiki for more details.

 # Native login